-Simon is Chief Policy Officer for the Association of Employment and Learning Providers (AELP).
+Simon is Director of Policy for the Association of Employment and Learning Providers (AELP).

 Having studied Accounting and Finance at Loughborough University, Simon’s first job was in the welfare to work sector working for a small local training provider in Derby.
 Fourteen years later and Simon has since worked for a number of training providers across a number of business functions, including quality, curriculum development, supply chain management and direct delivery.

 During his time at JHP Training (now Learndirect) Simon was responsible for the development and national rollout of a number of new apprenticeship programmes within the Skills Division, including Hospitality, Dental Nursing and Providing Financial Services.
 Whilst at JHP, Simon also led on the successful development of one of the twelve original ATAs in Logistics.

 Following on from working at JHP, Simon spent three years at the Digital Youth Academy (DYA).
 The DYA was an innovative and entrepreneurial start up training provider specialising in leading on the development of Social Media and Digital Marketing curriculum.
 Whilst at DYA Simon worked with the likes of Pearson, City & Guilds and the Tech Partnership in developing new standards and associated elearning materials.
 Three years after start-up, DYA was successfully sold to Seetec in September 2015.